What Are Divisions in SMS Pro

 Depending on company size and operational complexity, this can be handled using different data management strategies.

 But this answer hardly clarifies things.

-I think the most effective way to approach this question is to first tell you what it is not, then what it is, and give an example of how divisions are successfully used in the organizational structure.
+I think the most effective way to approach this question is to first tell you what a division is not, then what it is.
+Then we can give an example of how Divisions are successfully used in an SMS database's organizational structure.

 What a Division Is NOT